-As a company in constant evolution, Arca Continental is strengthening its leadership in commercial, logistics, and production, while expanding its portfolio of beverages, food and snacks to satisfy the dynamic needs of its customers and consumers.
-On this path, the company achieved savings and synergies that allow us to be a point of reference in the market.
-We also continued to promote change in our industry by deploying digital technologies at the point-of-sale, thus improving its attention and service levels.
+As a company in constant evolution, Arca Continental continued strengthening its leadership in commercial, logistics, and production aspects, while at the same time expanding its portfolio of beverages, food and snacks, always striving to satisfy the dynamic needs of its customers and consumers.
+On this path, the company achieved savings and synergies that allow it to be a point of reference within the market.
+It also continued to promote change in its industry by employing digital technologies at the point-of-sale, thus improving its attention and service levels.